2018-DEV-048/tennis-kata-ui/README.md

 		Java(TM) SE Runtime Environment (build 1.8.0_121-b13)
 		Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)

-2) If do not want to compile and build tennis-kata solution and need to run application directly via jar file then below steps need to be executed.
+2) If do not want to compile and build tennis-kata-ui application and need to run application directly via jar file then below steps need to be executed.

 	a) Click on "Download ZIP" button on GitHub, it will download "tennis-kata-ui-master.zip" folder.
 Unzip it and open it, it will include tennis-kata-ui.jar file.